 From the 1943 edition of the North Carolina Manual.

-In February 1936 Arris Ferree married in Asheboro to Mabel Parrish (1905-1993), and the new couple are recorded as later honeymooning in Florida.
-An notice on their wedding is provided below, as it appeared in the February 13, 1936 Spartanburg Herald.
+In February 1936 Arris Ferree married in Asheboro to Mabel Parrish (1905-1993), and the new couple is recorded as later honeymooning in Florida.
+A notice on their wedding is provided below, as it appeared in the February 13, 1936 Spartanburg Herald.

 From the Raeford, N.C.
 News-Journal, November 2, 1944.